bomonike/bomonike.github.io/ap-compsci.md

 <br /><br />

-There are professional certifications (with fee) for many of the above skill areas which provide students to be more competitive when applying for jobs.
+Some entry-level professional certifications can be earned (for a fee) as early as high school, which provide students to be more competitive when applying for jobs.

 Skill with PowerPoint to create presentations would be useful as a prerequisite coming into the AP class.